AvatarDevs/kronos_server/README.md

 This will serve a dual purpose of allowing me to take as much load off of the web or mobile application as I can to improve the user experience and to gain experience of modular development - improving portions of my system over time.

+One of my goals with this is to make it eventually be the middle man between Firebase and the Mobile or Web application to handle various tasks with manipulating/updating data - most notably auto-translating guides from english to a chosen langague through google translate API or even a profanity filter for user posts in a party-up feature.
+One of my biggest concerns is that would likely mean switching the mobile app from using the Firebase SDK and losing a lot of it's built in features; most importantly offline caching and efficient reading from the database.
+Using this server could mean i end up with higher read usage on Firebase - increasing my bill.
+I've yet to explore in detail what a proper long term efficient solution would be.

-## About this server
+## About this servers tech

 This server is written in Dart using Aqueduct - an HTTP server framework.
-Postgresql is used for the database, but that could change over time if I experiment with alternatives.
+Postgresql is planned to be used for the database, but that could change over time if I experiment with alternatives.

 See the documentation for [Aqueduct](https://aqueduct.io/).